ME 290 - Computer Aided Design Methods

 NOTE 2:

 Be sure to use the ME drawing template found in the zip file on Mindworks Day 6.
-Fill in important linked cells of the title block (DESCRIPTION, FILENAME/PART NUMBER), and the BOM table (PART #, MATERIAL) by editing the part's "File Properties" Summary tab (Author) and Custom tab (Description, Material, CheckedBy, DrawnBy, Date, Revision, Quantity).
-Fill in linked cells of the revisions table and revisions table (DRAWN BY, CHECKED BY, DATE) Variable names are case-sensitive.
+Fill in important linked cells of the title block (DESCRIPTION, FILENAME/PART NUMBER), and the BOM table (PART NUMBER, DESCRIPTION, MATERIAL, REV) by editing the part's "File Properties" Summary tab (Author) and Custom tab (Material, Description, Revision).
+Fill in linked cells of the revisions table (DRAWN BY, CHECKED BY, DATE).
+Variable names are case-sensitive.

 Your engineering drawing of your tool should show at least 3 key dimensions.